SusanLiiii/Brandeis-Schedule/index.md

 - We optimize the process of viewing campus-wide events by aggregateing all the happening events at Brandeis to one page, and sorted them by organizers, rooms, and date.
 - We implement searching of a particular event or a type of event by providing filters from the search page.
-- We allow participants to subscribe to events they are participanting and receive information about their subscribed events from corresponding organizers about event modification or cancellation.
+- We allow participants to subscribe to events they are participanting and receive emails about their subscribed events.
 - We provide participants an auto-generated event schedule based on their subscribed events.

 <img width="1419" alt="Participant Schedule" src="https://user-images.githubusercontent.com/64478834/145522125-7e000837-2c11-47c3-8cae-06e4847c651b.png">